antrea-io/antrea/docs/feature-gates.md

 extended, but cannot be shrunk if already assigned to a resource.

-Traditional `Subnet per Node` IPAM will continue to be used for resources without IP pool annotation, or when `FlexibleIPAM` feature is disabled.
+Traditional `Subnet per Node` IPAM will continue to be used for resources without IP pool annotation, or when `AntreaIPAM` feature is disabled.

 Usage example: